linobollansee/the-luxury-blog/README.md

     - GitHub project issues were created to document user stories, epics, and tasks.
     - GitHub project labels with MoSCoW criteria were applied to create a project board with priorities.

-User Story 1.3: Ensure Code Quality Standards
+User Story 1.3: Ensure Code Quality Standards (Must Have, Story Points: 3)
 - Description: As a developer, I want the code to conform to PEP8 and validated HTML/CSS/Javascript standards so that the application maintains high-quality and consistent coding practices.
   - Acceptance Criteria:
     - Python code conforms to PEP8 standards.